felixlu/awesome-stars/topics.md

 ## linux

-- [wasmerio/wasmer](https://github.com/wasmerio/wasmer) - 🚀 Fast, secure, lightweight containers based on WebAssembly
+- [wasmerio/wasmer](https://github.com/wasmerio/wasmer) - 🚀 Fast and lightweight sandboxes for your apps and AI agents
 - [Axorax/awesome-free-apps](https://github.com/Axorax/awesome-free-apps) - Curated list of the best free apps for PC and mobile
 - [Z4nzu/hackingtool](https://github.com/Z4nzu/hackingtool) - ALL IN ONE Hacking Tool For Hackers
 - [getpaseo/paseo](https://github.com/getpaseo/paseo) - Orchestrate multiple coding agents from desktop and mobile